Vehonaattorit/VEHOGO/README.md

 Struction for using Cypress in our application:
 1. In the root folder make a new file 'serviceAccount.json'
-2. <a href="https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/tutorials/authenticate-with-a-service-account">Authenticate with a Service Account</a>
+2. Authenticate with a Service Account <a href="https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/tutorials/authenticate-with-a-service-account">Link...</a>
 3. Copy/paste the following code snipped in the serviceAccount.json

 ```{